-Figure 3.1 Housing Trajectory at December 2018 - Monitoring against Core Strategy Requirement
+Figure 3.1 Housing Trajectory at December 2019 - Monitoring against the Core Strategy Requirement

-3.22 The trajectories show that both the Core Strategy and the LHN target is met over the plan period.
+3.14 The trajectory shows that the Core Strategy target is met over the plan period.
 The Council are now preparing a Local Plan Review, working with our neighbouring authorities in the housing market area on how to best meet the identified housing need over the period to 2036.
 The Local Plan Review will look again at the proposed housing distribution and allocate new sites which will deliver in the later stages of the current plan period and beyond.